mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 }
 {{< /snippet >}}

-Also the `fulfill`, `reject` methods should be updated so that they invoke all the handlers stored in the promise when called, this is implemented in a new function `finale` called after the state and the value have been updated.
+Also, the `fulfill` and `reject` methods should be updated so that they invoke all the handlers stored in the promise when called.
+This is implemented in a new function, `finale`, called after the state and the value have been updated.

 {{< snippet lang="javascript" line="4,10,13-19" >}}
 function fulfill(promise, value) {